 What does it compare to?

 Again, it all depends on who you ask.
 The vast majority of people that get a tattoo say that it was much less painful than they expected.
 Some say that it is a minor pain in the skin.
+Some use tattoo numbing creams & gels to ease the discomfort.
 Others say that it feels like a hot poker scratching up and down their skin.
 Still others start to describe Hades and a little red devil.
 The point is, pain is not the same from person to person.
 Neither are the descriptions or comparisons.

 Will I pass out like the girl I saw on YouTube?